papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 ## October 2020

-In october i started to mention project to some of my close friends for their opinion.
+In october i started to mention project to  my close friend **Sai Bhargav** and he introduced me our college friend **vishwateja**.We discussed in length about

+deployment aspects and that dataset has to be large for the project.I have got a feeling that it would be a good time to discuss it with **Shekhar**